ruggeri/tech-notes/randos/hdcp.md

 have been reverse engineered).
 That means that anyone can sign a key as Intel.

+Presumably not all 4k UHD content needs to be sent with HDCP 2.2.
+This is required for licensed Blu Ray UHD hardware/software players.
+But rips of 4k UHD content can be played by an unlicensed player which presumably doesn't need to encrypt the data.
+In theory, 4k UHD can be played by a TV/monitor that doesn't support HDCP 2.2, but this would need to have HDMI 2.0, which tends to imply HDCP 2.2 conformance also.

 A few notes.
 HD DVD and Blu-Ray content is encrypted, and the required decryption keys have already leaked.